-The Oroville spillway incident in 2017 triggered a heightened awareness of dam safety both in the SWP and throughout California.
+The Oroville spillway incident in 2017 triggered a heightened awareness of dam safety in California and throughout the dam safety industry.
 DWR initiated a comprehensive needs assessment for the Oroville Dam complex to identify priorities and solutions to bolster the integrity and resilience of the complex to assure public safety;

-The Lake Oroville Spillways Emergency Recovery Project completed its first phase in November 2017, rebuilding and strengthening the 3,000-foot long main spillway to safely handle flows of 100,000 cubic feet per second.
-In the final phase during the summer of 2018, DWR demolished the upper 730 feet of the main spillway chute and replaced it with structural concrete.
-The 1,050-foot middle section of the chute was also replaced with structural concrete.
-The finished spillway can handle flows of 270,000 cubic-feet per second.
-A roller-compacted concrete splash pad and underground cut-off wall were also added to the emergency spillway.
+Due to the severity of the damage to much of the 3,000-foot long spillway, the entire spillway needed to be replaced and reconstructed using modern design criteria and construction practices.
+The Oroville Emergency Recovery Spillways Project completed its first phase in November 2017, rebuilding much of the 3,000-foot long main spillway and restoring its ability to pass 100,000 cubic feet per second of flood flows.
+In the second phase of reconstruction during the summer of 2018, DWR completed the reconstruction of the spillway, including replacing the upper 730 feet of the main spillway chute and placing structural concrete over the roller compacted concrete (RCC) on the spillway's 1,050-foot middle section.
+The finished spillway can now pass flood flows of 270,000 cubic-feet per second.